January 10th 2017

 Starting with the head.

 Daemon.
-Not to be confused with 'demon.'
-It's the thing that starts the process.
+The thing that starts the process.
 If it were a car it'd be the process that happens when you put the key in the ignition and start the dirty hamsters* running in the loop that makes the car run.

 The daemon tells sbot it's time to get to work replicating the information on the append-only log called secure scuttlebutt.
 In the picture it's the square that says 'scuttlebot daemon' with an S poking out of the top of the center of its head.